TryGhost/express-hbs/README.md

 ## Layouts

-There are three ways to use a layout, listed in the order in which they are checked for and used:
+There are three ways to use a layout, listed in precedence order

 1. Declarative within a page.
-Use handlebars comment.
+Use handlebars comment

         {{!< LAYOUT}}